 Ilana Umansky, PhD, is an Associate Professor.
 Her work focuses on quantitative and longitudinal analysis of the educational opportunities and outcomes of immigrant students, emerging bilingual students, and students classified in school as English learners (ELs).
 She studies key EL policies including identification, service provision, and reclassification, focusing on issues of stratification and opportunity.

-Nicholas J. Parr, PhD, MPH is Associate Director of the U.S. Department of Veterans Affairs Evidence Synthesis Program, a longstanding and highly regarded national research synthesis program.
+Nicholas J. Parr, PhD, MPH is an Associate Director and Research Scientist within the U.S. Department of Veterans Affairs Evidence Synthesis Program, a longstanding and highly regarded national research synthesis program.
 His research to date has focused on advancing research synthesis and analysis methods to better characterize sources of variation in intervention effects, and on investigating risk factors for substance misuse and suicidality experienced by minority, underserved, and hard-to-reach populations.

 Leslie Perdue, MPH, is an Affiliate Scientist with the HEDCO Institute at the College of Education, University of Oregon as well as a Senior Research Associate for the Kaiser Permanente Evidence-based Practice Center.
 She has conducted systematic reviews in support of the U.S. Preventive Services Task Force for the past 14 years.
 Her recent work has focused on synthesizing systematic review results in interactive visualizations.